 # # #

 Anyway, so that was my big reveal in my EMDR session.
 Again, it seems so obvious in the re-telling, but it changed my life course, and this is why I will continue to raise money for EMDR training through my Agastock concert.
-I could raise it for SUDC, sure.
-But SUDC is a big problem, with a bottomless budget, and the amount I can raise with a little concert can go so much further at the Southern California Counseling Center’s Trauma Treatment Program.
-And, for now at least, I feel better about doing something that can have some fairly immediate results.
-I can’t bring Alice back no matter what I do, no matter how much money I raise for SUDC research.
-But if I can help bring even one grieving mother back from the edge of a cliff because she has access to therapy she wouldn’t otherwise be able to obtain, well then, I can feel a lot better about living.
+If I can help bring even one grieving mother, one traumatized person, back from the edge of a cliff because s/he has access to therapy s/he wouldn’t otherwise be able to obtain, well then, I can feel a lot better about living.